tsaarni/cloud-playground/kubernetes/local-install/README.md

 Run `kubectl get nodes --kubeconfig /etc/kubernetes/admin.conf` and wait for the node to change to `Ready` status.

+Copy or merge /etc/kubernetes/admin.conf to your ~/.kube/config.

-## Adding worker nodes to the cluster
+## Optional: Adding worker nodes to the cluster

 First install docker, kubelet, kubernetes-cni, kubectl and kubeadm.
 See previous chapter for details.